CSE 701: Foundations of Modern Scientific Programming

 • You cannot learn to code just by attending the lectures or reading the lecture notes!
 Writing your own code, experimenting with each new concept we learned, and spending time writing full programs to solve concrete real-world problems (e.g. related to your research) is absolutely crucial for your success in the course.

 • Make use of your greatest resource in this course: the professor.
-If you don't interact with me in any way, then you might as well just read a textbook or watch lectures on YouTube.
 I am available to you during the lectures, during my office hours, on Teams, and by email.
 Don't be shy to ask for help if you need it - that's what I'm here for!

 Intellectual property notice ^